appbaseio/reactivesearch/packages/native/README.md

 Run this [example app with Snack Editor](https://snack.expo.io/@metagrover/booksearch) to see ReactiveSearch in action.

-Or get your own app up and running in 15 mins by following the [quickstart guide](https://opensource.appbase.io/reactive-manual/native/getting-started/reactivesearch.html).
+- Or get your own app up and running in 15 mins by following the [quickstart guide](https://opensource.appbase.io/reactive-manual/native/getting-started/reactivesearch.html).

+- [Tutorial Post](https://hackernoon.com/building-an-e-commerce-search-app-with-react-native-2c87760a2315): Building An E-commerce Search App with React Native. 🔰

 <br />